Introduction to housing justice

 Thirdly, IIED’s work has focused on highlighting the role of housing as an infrastructure for more just, sustainable and caring cities.
 This has included research on the implications of adequate housing in dimensions such as health, education and income, through the study ‘Improving housing in informal settlements: assessing the impacts in human development’, released alongside Habitat for Humanity’s Home Equals campaign.

-Through this agenda we have also contributed to other areas of IIED’s work to connect climate action and social justice, by researching how social movements are advancing housing rights while decarbonising the city of São Paulo.
+As part of this agenda we have also contributed to other areas of IIED’s work to connect climate action and social justice, for instance by researching how social movements are advancing housing rights while decarbonising the city of São Paulo.

 Broadening imaginations for housing futures